gxxcastillo/event-link/README.md

 # Event Link

 EventLink is a decentralized event management platform designed to securely and seamlessly connect people for gatherings and events.
-Using blockchain technology, EventLink ensures transparent, efficient, and trustworthy event planning and participation.
+EventLink ensures transparent, efficient, and trustworthy event planning and participation.

 ## Running tasks